 The housing & rental market in Santa Barbara is small and competitive.
-Importantly, look for a house near NCEAS (downtown Santa Barbara), not near the University (in Goleta, which is about 10 miles away from NCEAS).

 Most housing is advertised less than 1 month (sometimes only 1-2 weeks) in advance of availability.
 Good places are often snapped up within a few days of posting so act fast if you see something you like!